 I've worked with the Johns Hopkins Movement Disorders Center for three years (taking on the role of full-time research assistant this past summer).
-I mainly work on projects affiliated with the Hopkins Center for Music and Medicine (under the leadership of principal investigators Drs.
-Alexander Pantelyat and Serap Bastepe-Gray), and I've been involved with two of its premier projects:
+I mainly work on projects affiliated with the Hopkins Center for Music and Medicine under the leadership of principal investigators Drs.
+Alexander Pantelyat and Serap Bastepe-Gray, and I've been involved with two of the center's premier projects:

 - "PD Strummers" -- a project that taught 24 people with moderate to advanced Parkinson's Disease to play guitar; participants saw improvements in quality of life and upper extremity function

-- "Drum-PDHD" -- a similar project to what I mentioned above except it's ongoing, involves eight participants (five with Parkinson's Disease and 3 with Huntington's Disease) and their spouses, and utilizes drumming/percussion instead of guitar playing.
+- "Drum-PDHD" -- a similar project to what I mentioned above except it involved eight participants (five with Parkinson's Disease and 3 with Huntington's Disease) and their spouses, and utilized drumming/percussion instead of guitar playing.

 My notable work for these projects has included performing cognitive tests, administering questionnaires, assisting with data analysis, and recruiting new participants (more info on my CV).

 Aside from working with the JHMI CMM, I also spent time as an assistant in the laboratory of Dr. Jeffery Bowen, a social psychologist specializing in the field of romantic relationships.